-When it comes to evaluating technology in preparation for a potential disaster or cyber incident, IT and security departments typically conduct multiple tests, playing out different scenarios to see how applications, systems, devices, and interfaces will respond in the event of an outage or attack.
-In business continuity, emergency management, or disaster recovery planning tests, weaknesses in backup processes and failover procedures are spotlighted when systems go offline and critical data is unavailable.
+When it comes to evaluating technology in preparation for a potential disaster or cyber security incident, IT and security departments typically conduct multiple tests, playing out different scenarios to see how applications, systems, devices, and interfaces will respond in the event of an outage or attack.
+In business continuity, emergency management, or disaster recovery planning tests, weaknesses in backup processes and failover procedures are often spotlighted when systems go offline, and critical data is unavailable.

 But what about testing your people?
-For example, how would your IT or security team respond to a ransomware attack, or to a strategic DDoS assault?
-The reality is that security team preparedness – or lack of it – is often more of a problem than the technology.
+For example, how would your IT or security team respond to a ransomware attack, or to a strategic distributed denial of service (DDoS) attack, especially during the COVID-19 pandemic when many of your employees are likely working remotely?

 Here are four scenarios you should train for and be ready to respond to in the event of a cyber security incident:

-3. Password and Other Suspicious Requests – Cybercriminals can pose as employees, contractors, or third-party vendors to bait employees into divulging sensitive passwords and other access controls.
+Cyber criminals can pose as employees, contractors, or third-party vendors to bait employees into divulging sensitive passwords and other access controls.
 Your security personnel should be trained on how to respond.
 You can test your incident response teams and employees by running exercises to simulate password requests from familiar sources such as the help desk or even executives, who are often spoofed.

-These are just a few of the scenarios you can use to test your incident response team’s readiness for a cyber incident.
+These are just a few of the cyber incident scenarios you can use to test your incident response team’s readiness for a cyber incident.
 Practicing these on a regular basis can help your team be better prepared and identify any weaknesses before you’re in the midst of a crisis, saving you time, money, and peace of mind.